The Wire Fox Terrier Trainers -

 Wire Fox Terrier is a clown of a dog that makes a great pet for families with older children that would enjoy the rewards obedience or agility training could bring.

-Wire Fox Terrier Training Secrets
+Wire Fox Terrier Activity Level

 How Active is the Breed?